 Laser Surgery for Glaucoma: Pros and ConsSkip to the navigation

 Laser surgery uses a very focused beam of light to cut, break down, or destroy tissue.
 Doctors use laser surgery when medicines fail to control vision loss caused by glaucoma.
 Laser surgery is done more often than conventional surgery for glaucoma.
-But repeated laser procedures can lead to scarring.

 The major advantages of laser surgery over conventional surgery for glaucoma include:

 - Less bleeding.

 - Less injury to tissues.

 - The ability to do most laser procedures without the person having to be admitted to the hospital.

 The most common complication from laser surgery for glaucoma is increased pressure within the eye.
 The pressure may be normal immediately after laser surgery but then may rise sharply within 1 to 4 hours, especially in people who have severe glaucoma.
 The doctor may give you eyedrop medicine before and after surgery to prevent this complication.
 Other complications may include:

 - A brief period of inflammation of the colored part of the eye (iris).

 - Bleeding in the eye.

 - Cloudiness of the clear covering (cornea) over the iris.
 This does not usually last long.